ADNTNU/Quiz-App/README.md

 ## Files and Folder structure

 ### Components

 All the components for the app is stored in a components folder.
 With components we mean UI split up into smaller pieces that can be reused in the application.

 ### Data

 The data folder contains all the data used in the app.
 In this project, the only data is the questions used in the app.

 ### Models

 The models folder contains all the data models in the app.
 The only model we use in this app is for the questions.

 ### Pages

 The pages folder contains all the pages of the application as well as a file 'pages' that contains an enum with all valid page routes.

 ### States

 The states folder contains all the states used by the app.
 In this app we only use one state for the Quiz.

 ### Main (file)

 The main file contains code to start the app and set up the different page routes.

 ## App architecture

-The architecture of this project.
-Since we are new to this we dont know how to make test, error handling,

-Our architecture consist of Stateful and less classes that display widgets to the UI and fetch questions from a data.dart file.
+Our architecture consist of State full and less classes that display widgets to the UI and fetch questions from a data.dart file.
+In the UI-layer we use Widgets to display the start, questions and end screen for the user.
+The state managment hold infromation about the users answers, witch screen you on and etc. The data layer hold information about the questions and answers.

 ## Specifications

-To work on IOS and Android.
+Specifications of this app is that i works on both IOS and Androind.

+The user should be able to start the quiz, answer the questions and get the result at the end.

 ## Class Diagram